Configuring your user settings¶

-Click Save to update the platform with your credentials.
+Click Add to update the platform with your credentials.

 Now that you’ve configured access, you’ll be able access the repository within your sessions and deployments without having to leave the platform.
 Anaconda Enterprise creates a repository for each project that you create.